Table of Contents

 What is a unilateral NDA?

-A unilateral NDA allows you to limit how another party can use or share your company’s confidential information.
-This information can be anything you want the other party to keep secret, such as business plans, trade secrets, designs, and unpatented inventions.
+A unilateral NDA allows you to control how another party uses or shares your confidential information.
+That information can be anything you want kept private: business plans, trade secrets, product designs, financial data, or unpatented inventions.

 How do companies use unilateral NDAs?

-If the receiving party is a company, they aren’t allowed to disclose the information to anyone other than the company’s officers, directors, authorized partners, and employees.
-The recipient is also responsible for ensuring the people they share the information with will not disclose it to unauthorized third parties.
+If the receiving party is a company, they may share the information internally, but only with officers, directors, authorized partners, and employees who need it.
+The recipient is responsible for ensuring those individuals don’t disclose it further to unauthorized third parties.

 Unilateral NDAs vs. mutual NDAs